david-bogdan-r/ARTEMIS/README.md

     rformat=KEYWORD, qformat=KEYWORD [DEFAULT: rformat=PDB,qformat=PDB]
         The specification of the input coordinate file formats (case-insensitive).
-By default, ARTEM tries to infer the format from the extensions of the input filenames. ".pdb", ".cif", and ".mmcif" formats can be recognized (case-insensitive).
-In the case of any other extension ARTEM will treat the file as the PDB-format file by default.
-If the "rformat" ("qformat") parameter is specified and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEM will treat the reference (query) coordinate file as the specified format.
+By default, ARTEMIS tries to infer the format from the extensions of the input filenames. ".pdb", ".cif", and ".mmcif" formats can be recognized (case-insensitive).
+In the case of any other extension ARTEMIS will treat the file as the PDB-format file by default.
+If the "rformat" ("qformat") parameter is specified and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEMIS will treat the reference (query) coordinate file as the specified format.

     rres=STRING, qres=STRING [DEFAULT: rres="#1",qres="#1"]